CCE Node Problem Detector

 ProcessD

-Check whether there is a process D on the node.
+Check whether there is any process in the D state on nodes.

 Default threshold: 10 abnormal processes detected for three consecutive times